kodema5/await-x.js/README.md

-# Await X, ax.js
+# await x(), ax.js

-tdlr; to 'await X' to get things, whether local, or via messaging channel, else where (ajax, worker, publish-subscribe, frame, etc)
+tdlr; to use 'await x()' to get things, whether local, or via messaging channel, else where (ajax, worker, publish-subscribe, frame, etc)